Writing the Fantastic 2024!

 Each time a participant read her work, a story or scene, the air crackled with a kind of current – electric, powerful.
 And what I remembered is this: like myth, the writing of fantasy has the potential to connect with a creative force that is archetypal, that is forged in the deepest parts of our human psyches, and that literally vibrates with the power to transform writers and our readers.
 This is what I understand as ‘enchantment’.
 The power to (re)connect to the archetypal forces in us and in the world, and by doing so, tapping into the power to transcend oppressive circumstances, to create new worlds, and to transform the worlds we are living in.

-In a world where pandemics and superstorms can radically alter our lives in a single day, and where the past as slavery, as colonization, as genocide, as world wars still bleed into our conscious and unconscious minds affecting how we live in the present, we need the power of fantastic stories to help us fight, heal, reconnect, and envision a new world.
+In a world where pandemics and superstorms can radically alter our lives in a single day, and where the past as slavery, as colonization, as genocide, as world wars still bleed into our conscious and unconscious minds affecting how we live in the present, we need the power of fantastic stories to help us heal, reconnect, envision, and create a new world.
 I invite you to be part of a community of the fantastic.
 To imagine, to witness, to write towards and beyond our wildest dreams.

 Here, dreaming,